-Chair of Division: Carla Serhan, Ph.D., Carla.serhan@balamand.edu.lb
+Chair of Division: Omar Adra.
+Ph.D., omar.adra@balamand.edu.lb

 Languages of instruction: Arabic, French, and English

 The objective of the Department of Languages and Translation is to graduate translators who are specialized in various fields of human knowledge with a high proficiency in the three main languages of instruction, in addition to an optional command of a fourth foreign language.